ashtothesheep/T1A3/README.md

 - [x] Make yarn meterage calculator
 - [x] Create what can i make function based on stock of patterns and yarn

+# Screenshots of project management and testing
+ Can be found under the docs folder.

 ## Help
  - Installation Steps
     1. Clone the repository: